 Like any parent, Brittany McDonald wants her daughter to feel happy and supported by her community.
-Ru, who is almost four, was diagnosed with autism over a year ago.
+Ru, who is almost four, was diagnosed with autism approximately a year ago.

 "I'm fortunate, in that I have the perspective of a parent as well as the perspective of somebody who is on the spectrum herself."

 As she made her way through high school, McDonald felt increasingly overwhelmed and unable to communicate to others about the supports she needed.

 "I was feeling like I was failing, but looking back I really believe I was being failed," said McDonald.

 In order to make sure her daughter isn't failed in the same ways she was, McDonald created a series of comics called 'Happy Hands'.
 Using the almost-four-year-old's likeness, each issue aims to demystify autism and teach people how to be "a good friend" to Ru.